Ramiro Corrales: Return to San Jose Earthquakes (2008–2013)

 In 2012, he had a career year, captaining the Quakes in their Supporters Shield-winning season.
 He was selected by MLS commissioner Don Garber to participate in the 2012 MLS All Star game, his first ever.
 He played for 35 minutes in the match against Chelsea after being subbed in during the 56th minute for San Jose teammate Justin Morrow.
 He finished the season with two goals and seven assists, the assists tally the second highest in his career.
 When off-season came, Corrales saw his option declined by San Jose on November 28, 2012.
 He subsequently entered the 2012 MLS Re-Entry Draft and became a free agent after going undrafted in both rounds of the draft.
 He was re-signed by the Earthquakes for the 2013 season in both a playing and coaching capacity in February 2013.

 He reached the 300th MLS appearance mark in a match against the Houston Dynamo in 2013, becoming the 21st player in MLS history to hit that mark.
 Corrales played his last game on October 26, 2013, against FC Dallas at Buck Shaw Stadium; he played as a starter and was subbed out in the 69th minute treated with a standing ovation and teammates carrying him off the pitch.
 He passed on his captain's armband to Chris Wondolowski, which served not only a practical in game purpose but also symbolized the transition of player leadership for the next season on, with Wondolowski serving as captain starting in 2014.

 In 2018, he came out of retirement to become a player-coach for Premier Development League team Santa Cruz Breakers FC in their debut season.

 Post-playing career

+Corrales was elected to the San Jose Earthquakes Hall of Fame on August 5, 2015.
+He was among the players selected for the "50 Greatest Quakes" in honor of the 50th anniversary of the founding of the original San Jose Earthquakes team.

 In April 2021, he joined the technical staff of USL Championship expansion side Monterey Bay FC.
 Corrales and head coach Frank Yallop were both let go from their positions on July 31, 2024.